EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-announcing-bond.md

 published: false
 ---

-## bond: the simple stub/spy javascript library
+## bond: the simple stub/spy JavaScript library

 I wanted to have something that did one thing and did it well.
 That thing is to stub/spy on JavaScript objects.